Akuli/python-tutorial/if.md

     print("It's raining!")
 ```

+You can save the file anywhere you want, for example on your desktop.
+Give it a name that ends with `.py`, for example `rain.py`.
+The `.py`
-The file extension is `.py`, which is short for Python.
+is short for Python.

-Now run the rain program.
-Most editors (including IDLE) will run your
+Now we can run the rain program.
+Most editors (including IDLE) will
-code when you press F5.
-If your editor doesn't, run it from PowerShell,
+run our code when we press F5.
+If your editor doesn't, run it from
-command prompt or terminal.
-You probably need to first go to wherever
+PowerShell, command prompt or terminal.
+You probably need to first go
-you saved your file with `cd`.
-For example, if the file is on your
+to wherever you saved your file with `cd`.
+For example, if the file is
-desktop, type `cd Desktop` before running the file.
+on your desktop, type `cd Desktop` before running the file.

 Running from IDLE looks like this: